VanshGehlot/AGI/README.md

 ### A curated list of tools and resources to help you accelerate your journey toward building AGI 🤖

 Generative artificial intelligence is a branch of AI focused on using machine learning algorithms to generate new content such as images, video, text, and audio.
-The goal is for AI systems to create unique, original artifacts that seem as if they were created by humans.
+The goal is for AI systems to create unique, original artefacts that seem as if they were created by humans.

 Some examples of generative AI include: